← Articles

 Start with the simplest version of money: cash in an envelope.

 You write a secret code on a slip of paper.
-That code *is* the money.
+That code is the money.
 Whoever holds the paper can spend it.
 No name on it.
 No account attached.
 Hand someone the envelope, and they have the money.
 That's it.
-That's Webcash.
-A secret code (*a cryptographic secret*) that lives in your wallet — on your phone, your laptop, your robot's memory.
+That's Webcash, a bearer e-cash system.
+A secret code (a cryptographic secret) that lives in your wallet — on your phone, your laptop, your robot's memory.
 Whoever knows the code can spend it.
 The Webcash server doesn't hold your money.
-It just keeps a list of which codes have already been used, so nobody spends the same code twice (*prevents double-spending*).
-It's a notary, not a bank.
+It just keeps a list of which codes have already been used, so nobody spends the same code twice (prevents double-spending).
+It's a witness, not a bank.
 It stamps "used" on a code when you present it.
 It doesn't know your name.
 It doesn't care.

 Good.
 Now you have money that machines can hold and spend.
 But money alone doesn't get the plumber to your house.
 You need a contract.